Born in Bray

 A playful resort

-Born out of former golf course lands, our approach to Sea Gardens consciously builds on and continues the character of this 19th-century resort town.
+Our approach to Sea Gardens consciously builds on and continues the irregular and grown-in character of this 19th-century resort town.
 Extending over 16 hectares (40 acres), the growing neighbourhood features 1,200 new homes alongside shops and cafes with a Market Square providing a focal point for the community and hosting food markets, festivals, and exhibitions.

 A seamless extension of Bray